 Executives are still saying, “Show me the money!” when it comes to justifying listening to the voice of the customer, improving the customer experience, and putting the customer at the center of all they do.

 So glad you asked.

-As unbelievable as it is, there are still plenty of company executives out there today who don’t get it; they still need to be convinced that they should be listening to the voice of the customer and making decisions based on customers' wants and needs, not their own.
+As unbelievable as it is, there are still plenty of company executives out there today who don’t get it; they still need to be convinced that they should be listening to the voice of the customer and making decisions based on customers’ needs, not their own.

-Before you begin on this journey, it’s also important to know your audience and understand the language in which they speak.
+Before you begin on this journey, it’s important to know your audience and understand the language in which they speak.
 By that I mean, what’s important to your executives and what are the hot buttons that they can relate to?
 I think most of them speak the language of sales or revenue.
-Tell your story in a way that helps them understand how being customer-centric ultimately translates to shareholder value.
+Tell your story in a way that helps them understand how being customer-centric ultimately translates to business outcomes and shareholder value.